dacrands/flask-s3-upload/README.md

 export FLASK_APP=run.py
 ```

 To run your app in debug mode, set *FLASK_DEBUG* to 1.
-For a proudction build, set *FLASK_DEBUG* to 0, which is the default value.
+For a production build, set *FLASK_DEBUG* to 0, which is the default value.

 ```
 export FLASK_DEBUG=1